timmcginley/Agile/Concepts/MarkDown/README.md

 >Here is a quote about how much we love markdown

+This can also be expressed as

+$Markdown > PDF

 MarkDown solves the problem of having a standard formatted easily editable text.